levnikolaevich/chat-bot-aitana/readme.txt

     This process will ensure that you have a Conda environment ready with all the necessary dependencies for the project.
 Make sure to activate the project-specific Conda environment whenever you work on the project to maintain consistency across development and production setups.

+2. Verifying Compiler Command Availability and Setting Up the Compiler (for the RAGatouille Module) To compile C++ code that ragatouille depends on, you need the MSVC (Microsoft Visual C++) compiler, which is available through Visual Studio Community Edition.

+    1. Download and install Visual Studio Community Edition from the official website: https://visualstudio.microsoft.com/downloads/.
+    2. During installation, select the "Desktop development with C++" workload to ensure the C++ compiler and relevant tools are installed.
+    3. Ensure that the path to the MSVC compiler is added to your system's PATH environment variable.
+        C:\Program Files\Microsoft Visual Studio\2022\Community\VC\Tools\MSVC\<version>\bin\Hostx64\x64

+    To confirm that the compiler is correctly set up and accessible from your Conda environment, you can perform a simple check using the command prompt.

+    Open the command prompt and activate your Conda environment:
+         ```
+         conda activate AitanaENV
+         ```
+    Check if the cl command is accessible by running:
+         ```
+         cl
+         ```

+    If the command returns a version, it confirms that the compiler is set up correctly.

 By following these setup instructions, you'll ensure that all components of the project function correctly.

 -------------